How To Squash Workplace Bullying Without Bullying Back!

 When you decide which strategy you are going to utilize, take action.
 There are many different ways to confront or talk to your abuser in a professional and efficient manner.
 Advise them that you will try to get help or just simply leave the job and take recourse.
 There is no reason why you have to suffer for a long time.

 The Boss That Is A Bully Is A -

 4. Things Won't Get Better Unless You Take Action

-Sometimes it's hard for us to tell if we are being bullied or if what is happening is everyday work life.
-If you feel that you are being mistreated at your workplace it probably won't get better on it's own.
+Sometimes it's hard for us to tell if we are being bullied or if what is happening is part of everyday work life.
+If you feel that you are being mistreated at your workplace it probably won't get better on its own.
 The stage is already set by the bully and chances are it won't change unless you take action.

 It's always their mental issue.
 It's a natural way of life for them.
 The only thing that can stop them is if someone stands up and proves that they will not be bullied or if another individual makes them stop.
 It gets even more intense as they gain confidence and get away with their inappropriate work behavior.

 Have You Ever Been a Victim Of Workplace Bullying?